jeffreyjsung/jeffreyjsung.github.io/content/posts/hog.md

 - Feral Hogs.
 If the number of dice you roll is exactly 2 away (absolute difference) from the number of dice you rolled on the previous turn, you get 3 extra points for the turn.
 Treat the turn before the first turn as rolling 0 dice.

 ## Summary
-My first project!
+My first ever project!
 Demonstrates use of control statements together with higher-order functions.
-GUI done using Tkinter.